 This is a session about cardinality estimation, a phase during query optimization.
 I presented the session to following user groups.

 SQL Server uses a phase during query optimization, called cardinality estimation (CE).
 This process makes estimates bases on the statistics as to how many rows flow from one query plan iterator to the next.
-Knowing how CE generates these numbers, will enable you to write better TSQL code and in turn influence type …
+Knowing how CE generates these numbers, will enable you to write better …

 About two years ago, I was working on an update statistics solution for 15 TB OLTP database.
 First thing I needed to know, is the status of statistics.
 With a google search I landed into this blog post by Erin Stellato (blog | Twitter) from SQLskills.
 Which gave me a perfect head start.